dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR02.md

 #### 5.3.1 The Power of Polymorphism

-What’s so great about polymorphism?
-To better appreciate its charms, let’s reconsider the example copy program.
+What's so great about polymorphism?
+To better appreciate its charms, let's reconsider the example copy program.
 What happens to that program if a new IO device is created?
 Suppose we want to use the copy program to copy data from a handwriting recognition device to a speech synthesizer device: How do we need to change the copy program to get it to work with those new devices?

-We don’t need any changes at all!
-Indeed, we don’t even need to recompile the copy program.
+We don't need any changes at all!
+Indeed, we don't even need to recompile the copy program.
 Why?
 Because the source code of the copy program does not depend on the source code of the IO drivers.
 As long as those IO drivers implement the five standard functions defined by FILE, the copy program will be happy to use them.

 In short, the IO devices have become plugins to the copy program.